+- Assisting (that exceeds state plan for adults), prompting, reminding, cueing, observing, guiding and/or training in the following activities:

+- meal preparation

+- > laundry

-- Assisting (that exceeds state plan for adults), prompting, reminding, cueing, observing, guiding and/or training in the following activities: - meal preparation - laundry - routine, seasonal, and heavy household care and maintenance - activities of daily living (e.g., bathing, eating, dressing, personal hygiene) - shopping for food and other necessities of daily living setting) and Home Help or Expanded Home Help (assistance in the individual's own, unlicensed home with meal preparation. laundry, routine household care and maintenance, activities of daily living and shopping).
+- routine, seasonal, and heavy household care and maintenance - activities of daily living (e.g., bathing, eating, dressing, personal hygiene) - shopping for food and other necessities of daily living

+CLS services may not supplant services otherwise available to the beneficiary through a local educational agency under the Individuals with Disabilities Education Act (IDEA) or the Rehabilitation Act of 1973 or state plan services, e.g., Personal Care (assistance with ADLs in a certified specialized residential setting) and Home Help or Expanded Home Help (assistance in the individual's own, unlicensed home with meal preparation. routine household laundry, care maintenance, activities of daily living and shopping).
 If such assistance appears to be needed, the beneficiary must request Home Help and, if necessary, Expanded Home Help from the Department of Human Services (DHS).
 CLS may be used for those activities while the beneficiary awaits determination by DHS of the amount, scope and duration of Home Help or Expanded Home Help.
 If the beneficiary requests it, the PIHP case manager or supports coordinator must assist him/her in requesting Home Help or in filling out and sending a request for Fair Hearing when the beneficiary believes that the DHS authorization of amount, scope and duration of Home Help does not appear to reflect the beneficiary's needs based on the findings of the DHS assessment.